LCI-MTL-Acad-Tech/InteractiveGraphics/camera_stream/updates.md

 # Updates to the Camera Stream Module

+## 2025-04-12: Revamped for a Flask-Based MJPEG Stream Server

+The camera stream module has been revamped to use a Flask-based MJPEG stream server.
+This change provides several benefits:

+- This approach is a reliable solution to stream processed video frames over HTTP.
+- It should be able to run on all platforms.
+- It is easy to add filters and effects onto the stream.

+### Issues:
+- Unsure if this is the most efficient way to stream video frames over HTTP.
+There is a big delay in the stream but it's not too bad.

+### Next Steps:
+- Add filters and effects

+---

 ## 2025-04-04: Initial Project Structure

 The camera stream module is structured as follows: